Weili Dai: Career

+In 2021, together with her husband Sehat Sutardja and business partner Byung Joon Han, she founded Silicon Box, a Singapore-based semiconductor company that focuses on the design and manufacture of chiplet packaging.
+The venture-backed company opened a $2 billion facility in Tampines in 2023 to produce chiplets for their customers primarily in the artificial intelligence domain.

+Upon her husband Sutarja's death in 2024, Dai inherited his stake in Alphawave IP Group and joined its board of directors on an interim basis.
+Her stake was valued at $237 million in June 2025, when Qualcomm announced it would acquire the company.

 Controversies

 In 2008, the company and its then chief operating officer–and the only member of its stock option "committee" during the period in question – Weili Dai paid fines, to the Securities and Exchange Commission over charges of false financial information to investors by improperly backdating stock option grants to employees, totaling $10 million and $500,000 respectively.
 Dai was forced to step down as executive vice president, chief operating officer, and a director but allowed to continue with the company in a non-management position.

-In 2016, Dai and her husband, Sehat Sutardja, were fired from Marvell Technology Group, the company they had co-founded, after months-long investigation on a potential accounting fraud.
-The investigation found no fraud, however, it found that there were significant pressures from management to meet revenue targets and that internal controls were not fully followed and some revenues were booked prematurely early.
+In 2016, Dai and her husband, Sehat Sutardja, were ousted from Marvell Technology Group, the company they had co-founded, after months-long investigation on a potential accounting fraud.
+The investigation found no fraud; however, it found that there were significant pressures from management to meet revenue targets and that internal controls were not fully followed and some revenues were booked prematurely early.

 Personal life

-She is married to Sehat Sutardja.
-The couple have two children.
-They moved to Las Vegas, Nevada, US, after being dismissed from Marvell.
+Dai married Sehat Sutardja in 1985, and have two sons.
+They moved to Las Vegas, Nevada, after being dismissed from Marvell by hostile takeover.
+Her husband died on September 18, 2024.